The other virus: Hate crimes against India’s Muslims are spreading with Covid-19

 Ever since news broke that the convention held by the Tablighi Jamaat, a Muslim religious group, was a Covid-19 hotspot, rumours about the spread of the coronavirus have taken on a communal hue.
 Videos circulating on social media platforms appeared to show Muslim men spitting on food, licking plates and sneezing in unison to spread the virus – all of these have been debunked as fake news.
 Even certain television channels and organisations like the Bharatiya Janata Party’s IT Cell blamed Muslims for the spread of the pandemic.

-In several places, this has now translated to violence against the minority community.
-A person has died over these rumours.
-On April 7, rumours about Muslim men intentionally spitting to spread the virus reportedly led to a riot-like situation in Jharkhand’s Gumla district.
-According to media reports, a person died in the ensuing clashes.
-“Some people were beaten up in Gumla – a tribal boy died and two other people are injured,” confirmed ML Meena, Jharkhand’s additional director general of police (operations).
+In several places, this has now translated into violence.
+On April 7, rumours about Muslim men intentionally spitting to spread the virus reportedly led to group clashes in Jharkhand’s Gumla district.
+It began with an attack on a young man, who was seriously injured.
+Another person died in the ensuing clashes, according to media reports.

+“Some people were beaten up in Gumla.
+A tribal youth died and two other people are injured,” ML Meena, Jharkhand’s additional director general of police (operations), told Scroll.in over the phone.

 The Indian Express reported three separate incidents which took place in the National Capital Region on April 5, the same day that Prime Minister Narendra Modi asked every to light candles in the darkness for nine minutes to fight the coronavirus.
 A 22-year-old who had reportedly returned from a Tablighi Jamat congregation in Bhopal was assaulted in Harewali village.
 A Muslim family in Gurgaon was allegedly attacked for taking videos of a procession that took to the streets to carry out Modi’s instructions.
 A mosque in Gurgaon was shot at and the men arrested for it told the police they had fired to “check if anyone infected with the coronavirus was hiding inside”.